 Adult post-mortem examination consent form

-This model consent form provides a suggested format for NHS Trusts obtaining consent for post-mortem (PM) examination of adults, in line with the requirements of the Human Tissue Act 2004.
+Our model consent form provides a suggested format for NHS Trusts obtaining consent for post-mortem (PM) examination of adults, in line with the requirements of the Human Tissue Act 2004.
 The form may be adapted, providing it complies with the Act and follows the HTA’s Codes of practice on Consent, Post-mortem examination and Disposal of human tissue.
 It could be used for older paediatric cases, but is not recommended for stillbirths, neonatal deaths, fetal tissue or non-fetal products of conception.

 Staff seeking consent for PM examination must ensure that they have appropriate consent, in line with the Human Tissue Act 2004.
 Staff must ensure that consent is given by the person concerned whilst alive, their nominated representative or (in the absence of either of these) someone in a qualifying relationship with the deceased immediately before they died.